mbpII/TTR/README.md

 - **Speed Reading**: 300 words per minute with moderate comprehension
 - **Skimming**: 500 words per minute with low comprehension

-of if local hosted you can set your own values.
-## License

-This project is licensed under the **Apache License 2.0**.
-You are free to use, modify, and distribute this software under the terms of the license.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request on GitHub.

 ## Future Plans